Bulimba House: Heritage listing

-Bulimba House was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+Bulimba House was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria:

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Bulimba House is significant historically as the focus of one of Brisbane's earliest experimental riverine farms, and has an important association with the growth of Bulimba as a farming community in the 1850s.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 It is rare as an early surviving sandstone homestead in Brisbane, and evidences the skills of Brisbane's early Scottish carpenters and stonemasons.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The house is a fine, modestly detailed building, containing some finely detailed internal elements, and in its setting makes a picturesque contribution to the Bulimba townscape.
+The house is a modestly detailed building, containing some finely detailed internal elements, and in its setting makes a contribution to the Bulimba townscape.

 The place is important because of its aesthetic significance.

-The house is a fine, modestly detailed building, containing some finely detailed internal elements, and in its setting makes a picturesque contribution to the Bulimba townscape.